 - Bone pain that doesn’t go away or leads to fractures

-These prostate cancer symptoms typically develop when a cancerous growth or an enlarged prostate blocks the urethra or bladder.
-However, because the symptoms may also be caused by a noncancerous condition, such as a urinary tract infection, physicians will order one or more diagnostic tests to determine the underlying cause.
+These prostate cancer symptoms typically develop when a cancerous growth or an enlarged prostate constrains the urethra.
+However, because these symptoms may also be caused by a noncancerous condition (such as a urinary tract infection) physicians will order one or more diagnostic tests to determine the underlying cause.
 If a physician suspects cancer, he or she may recommend a digital rectal exam (DRE) to assess the size of a patient’s prostate gland, or order a prostate-specific antigen (PSA) test to check for unusually high levels of the protein in a patient’s blood.